EvHaus/ev-2019-06-16/README.md

 - [ ] The `<Masonry />` component in `<DocumentsGrid />` is a bit inefficient as a result of the server-side rendering.
 There are some performance improvements to be had here to clean up the logic which decides when cell measurements should be redone.
 - [ ] Neither the frontend nor the backend API scale well to very large data sets.
 To solve this, pagination should be implemented on both the frontend as well as the `/api/documents` endpoint.
 - [ ] Accessibility should be top-of-mind.
 For example, the `<DocumentTile />` component returns a clickable element but doesn't have the right `aria` attributes set.
+- [ ] A lot of strings (ie. error messages) are duplicated and some inefficient string formatting is used.
+Moving to a localization library like `i18next` would clean this up.
 - [ ] The error and success messages come into view in a very jumpy way.
 It would be a better experience to animate those sliding in instead.
 However, that might cause conflicts with the grid layout below due to how it calculates the windowing height.

 ## Libraries